Reclaim PPI: the insider's guide

 What should I do if my claim is rejected?

 The bank must give a full reason for rejecting a claim.

 Since this is likely to be their full and final decision it will then be necessary to escalate the complaint to the Financial Ombudsman Service for further review.

-This must be done within six months of receiving the rejection and is entirely free of charge to the customer.
+As mentioned above, this must be done within six months of receiving the rejection.
+It is entirely free of charge to the customer.

 The majority of PPI cases that are referred to the FOS are actually awarded in favour of the customer so it's certainly worth pursuing this step if necessary.